tts-tcq-2024/paradigm-shift-in-cpp-RDivya01/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Extension

+Added Early Warning feature as extension to the BMS functinoality.